dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/user_agent_device_data_enrichment.md

         yield user_data
    ```

-Here's a breakdown of each element:

-`user_id`: Web trackers typically assign unique ID to users for
-tracking their journeys and interactions over time.

-`device_name`:User device information helps in understanding the user base's device.

-`page_refer` :The referer URL is tracked to analyze traffic sources and user navigation behavior.

 ### 2. Create `fetch_average_price` function

 This particular function retrieves the average price of a device by utilizing SerpAPI and Google
 shopping listings.
-To filter the data, the function makes use of `dlt` state, and only fetches prices
+To filter the data, the function uses `dlt` state, and only fetches prices
 from SerpAPI for devices that have not been updated in the most recent run or for those that were
 loaded more than 180 days in the past.

-The first step is to register on [SerpApi](https://serpapi.com/) and obtain the API token key.
+The first step is to register on [SerpAPI](https://serpapi.com/) and obtain the API token key.

-1. In the `.dlt`folder, there's a file called`secrets.toml`.
+1. In the `.dlt`folder, there's a file called `secrets.toml`.
 It's where you store sensitive
    information securely, like access tokens.
 Keep this file safe.
 Here's its format for service
    account authentication: